India–Jordan relations: Economic relations

 Trade is expected to reach $5 billion by 2025.

-Jordan Phosphate Mines Company (JPMC) and the Indian Farmers Fertilisers Cooperative (IFFCO) established a joint venture company for manufacturing Phosphoric Acid in Eshidiyawas in October 2015.
+Jordan Phosphate Mines Company (JPMC) and the Indian Farmers Fertiliser Cooperative (IFFCO) established a joint venture company for manufacturing Phosphoric Acid in Eshidiyawas in October 2015.
 The MMTC India Ltd signed an MOU with the JPMC on cooperation in the fertilizer sector in June 2015.

 As of January 2016, Indians owned around 25 textile mills in Qualified Industrial Zones (QIZs) in Jordan at a total investment of $300 million.
 These mills employ over 10,000 people.

 Cultural relations

 A portion of the Saddzagloul Street in Amman was renamed as Mahatma Gandhi Street on 11 October 2015.